 - Although the both of the model simulations produced a warm bias in theta profile, the smaller bias was from the SH scheme which caused by the weaker entrainment flux from the upper level and weaker upward heat flux from the surface. - > Due to the more vertical transport flux could be resolved by the model, the more - The SGS heat transport is formulated by multiplying a grid-size dependency function with the total transport profile fitted to the Large-eddy simulation (LES) output.
-CCC membred transport @Conferred to the context of Conferred to the context of Conferred - 2.
+CCC membres of the sector of the - 2.
 SGS nonlocal transport: 1Surface Layer cooling 2Mixed Layer heating3Entrainment turbulent energy would be calculated.
 It causes a stronger westerly wind in the near surface layer and highlights the characteristics of observation.